b-s-code/b-s-code.github.io/docs/_posts/2021-12-16-js-mutate-constants.md

+﻿---
-﻿# Mutation of Constant Variables in JavaScript
+title: "JavaScript: Mutation of Constant Variables"
+tags: javascript constant variables mutate
+---

 There are two important things to note about any variable declared with `const` in JavaScript:
 1. it cannot be **re-assigned to**